nubificus/vaccel-docs/docs/quickstart.md

-You need to install the Nvidia container runtime following the instructions [here](https://github.com/NVIDIA/nvidia-container-runtime), which allows you to pass to expose Nvidia GPU devices inside Docker containers.
+You need to install the Nvidia container runtime following the instructions [here](https://github.com/NVIDIA/nvidia-container-runtime), which allows you to use NVIDIA GPU devices inside Docker containers.

 Once, you're all setup with the nvidia runtime you can run the application: